schrilax/schrilax.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Research Scientist with Criteo Research.
 Broadly my work encompasses applying different Machine Learning, Deep Learning and Nonlinear Optimization techniques to solve related problems.
-More recently I have begun exploring the space of designing deep neural nets (more specifically, LSTMs, RNNs and CNNs) for text/imaging applications.
+I have recently begun exploring the space of designing deep neural nets (specifically, LSTMs, RNNs and CNNs) for text/imaging applications.
 Please feel free to contact me at suchismi [at] buffalo.edu :)

 Previously
 ----